carlvlewis/brigade-congress-unconference-talks/README.md

 + Emotional design
 + Ecosystem of integrations
 + Channels allow new ideas to spring forth organically
-+ Sociality; builds relationships across geographic spaces in addition to getting work done
++ Sociality; builds relationships across geographic spaces in addition to getting work done.

-> Question for consideration: Do any of the above pros merit a `competitive advantage` for Slack that can't be built by others?
+> Question for consideration: Do any of the above pros merit a `competitive advantage` for Slack that can't be built by others? (definition: 'a condition or circumstance that puts a company in a favorable or superior business position.')

 ### Needs for alternatives to have:
 + Real-time chat.
-+ Emojis.
-More emojis.
-Did I mention emojis?
++ Emojis. :sunglasses: More emojis. :joy: Did I mention emojis? :fire:
 + Collaborative, real-time document editing
 + File-sharing
 + Wiki-type